Sunflower seed: Determination of dockage

 Note: In samples eligible for off-grades, other grains, sclerotinia and soft earth pellets are considered a grading factor and are not added to the dockage.

-Primary samples with dockage levels up to 5.0% are considered commercially clean.
+Samples exiting primary elevators with dockage levels up to 5.0% are considered commercially clean.

 Where a shipper requests special cleaning of a carlot of grain at a terminal elevator, and the elevator manager agrees, dockage material will be analyzed for the presence of grain.
 The percentage and grade of any grain contained in the dockage will be reported.